Assumptions

 Current policy projections

-For our current policy projections (CPP), we establish a conservative (CPP max) and optimistic (CPP min) range based on different scenarios projecting the development of China’s energy sector based on policies and developments.
+For our current policy projections (CPP), we establish an optimistic (CPP min) and a conservative (CPP max) range based on different scenarios projecting the development of China’s energy sector based on policies and developments.

 The scenario assumes that China meets a range of policy targets including:

-This scenario describes a different projection of China’s energy system, now freed from the national shift from dual-energy to dual-carbon controls (no longer limiting energy demand growth in guidance to policymakers and developers).
+This scenario describes an optimistic projection of China’s energy system, now freed from the national shift from dual-energy to dual-carbon controls (no longer limiting energy demand growth in guidance to policymakers and developers).
 This scenario shows a growing energy demand off the back of an accelerated power sector transformation: energy demand is met by an exponential rise in renewable (wind and solar) development and integration.
-Renewables can both meet the rise of demand and also displace fossil fuels, namely coal consumption which drops steeply to 2030.
+Renewables can both meet the rise of demand and displace fossil fuels, namely coal consumption.

 In both scenarios, supply-side targets such as the production capacity of fossil fuels and installed capacity targets from the 14th FYP on energy are not considered binding as these policies will likely result in excess capacity with uncertain outcomes for emissions.

-After integrating the aforementioned policies into the energy sector results, we calculate energy sector emissions using IEA WEO STEPS (IEA, 2022a) emission factors for fossil fuels in both scenarios and account for developments in carbon, capture and storage (CCS) after 2030.
+After integrating the aforementioned policies into the energy sector results, we calculate energy sector emissions using IEA WEO 2024 STEPS emission factors for fossil fuels in both scenarios and account for developments in CCUS after 2030.

 Industrial-process emissions:

-We project industrial-process CO2 emissions by applying growth rates from cement process emissions for the non-OECD region based on the IEA Energy Technology Perspectives 2016 report’s 6DS scenario to our latest 2022 value estimates.
-CO2 emissions for industry peak have been revised to peak in 2025, five years earlier than China’s building materials peaking plan (MIIT of China, NDRC, MEE, et al., 2022).
-According to the China Cement Association, it is predicted that cement clinker will reach peak consumption and production during the "14th FYP" period (2021-2025), with its carbon emissions declining after peaking at approximately 1.45 billion tons (Zhang, 2021).
+We project industrial-process CO2 emissions by applying growth rates from cement production volume based on the IEA WEO 2024 STEPS scenario to our latest 2023 value estimates.
+CO2 emissions from industry are now revised to have peaked in 2023, plateauing until 2025—several years earlier than the target outlined in China’s building materials peaking plan (MIIT of China, NDRC, MEE, et al., 2022).

 Other non-CO2 emissions: